brendanoshea84/project1-wreck/README.md

 First Milestone project for Code Institute: User-Centric- Frontend Development.

 A centeral website to show and advertise the band "Pontus Snibb's Wreck of Blues."
-This website is for the band "Pontus Snibb's Wreck of Blues," at current, the BAND has allot of content on many other sites.
+This website for the band "Pontus Snibb's Wreck of Blues," at current, the BAND has allot of content on many other sites.
 This website should provide a central location so viewers can observe, example and interact with the band.

 ## UX